IMISE/3LGM2-Tool/Home.md

 ## Imprint

-The 3LGM² construction kit is being developed at the Institute for Medical Informatics, Statistics and Epidemiology (IMISE) at the University of Leipzig.
+The 3LGM²-Tool is being developed at the Institute for Medical Informatics, Statistics and Epidemiology (IMISE) at the University of Leipzig.
 The current version of the software is available at www.3lgm2.de.
 The authors assume no liability for possible errors and damage to software and hardware caused by the program!
 The copyright of the program remains with the University of Leipzig.
 Distribution, sale or other commercial use of the program is only allowed with the permission of the Institute of Medical Informatics, Statistics and Epidemiology (IMISE) of the University of Leipzig.

-For questions about the 3LGM² construction kit, please contact:
+For questions about the 3LGM²-Tool, please contact:

 * IMISE Härtelstraße 16 - 18 04107 Leipzig
 * Phone: (0341) 97 16100
 * E-Mail: Winter@imise.uni-leipzig.de

-The authors of the 3LGM² kit are:
+The authors of the 3LGM²-Tool are:

 * Prof. Alfred Winter
 * Dr. Thomas Wendt